mlpack/models/README.md

   - Univariate Time Series prediction using LSTM on Electricity Consumption Dataset.
   - Variational Auto-Encoder on MNIST dataset.
   - Variational Convolutional Auto-Encoder on MNIST.

 ### 6. Datasets

+_(This section will also need to be overhauled, but we should wait until we overhaul the sections above too.)_

 Model-Zoo project has the following datasets available: